deltachat/deltachat-core-rust/CONTRIBUTING.md

 Release preparation commits are marked as "chore(release): prepare for vX.Y.Z".

+If you intend to squash merge the PR from the web interface, make sure the PR title follows the conventional commits notation as it will end up being a commit title.
+Otherwise make sure each commit title follows the conventional commit notation.

 #### Breaking Changes

 Use a `!` to mark breaking changes, e.g. "api!: Remove `dc_chat_can_send`".